 - Online check in and My CanaDream - All Guests are required to complete our simple online check-in process before the day of pick up.
 Guests of CanaDream can log in any time after booking to view their rental agreement, check in, add or change their booking and pay their final balance.
 Guests can also access the CanaDream Club booking portal here.

 - Transfers & Parking - Canadream is happy to offer a transfer service from Montreal Airport or a Montreal Airport hotel to our station at Mirabel.
+The transfer service is also available at our Whitehorse location.
 CanaDream has limited parking at each station, based on a first-come, first-served basis.
 Transfers are not offered to or from our other locations.

-- RV Delivery and Collection - CanaDream is happy to offer a delivery and collection service to or from your home address for a fee of $300 per pick up or drop off.
-The distance must be within 70kms of our Vancouver, Calgary & Toronto locations and 50km for Montreal and Halifax.
-This service is not available in Edmonton or Whitehorse.
-Requests for this service outside of these distances can be requested and will be priced on an individual basis.
+- RV Delivery and Collection - CanaDream is happy to offer a delivery and collection service to or from your home address for a fee per pick up or drop off.
+The distance must be within 450kms of our pick-up/drop-off locations.
+This service is not available in Whitehorse.
 Talk to our agents for details.

-- Pick up times - Starting Summer 2021, Guests will select their own pick up time as part of the online check-in process.
+- Pick up times - Guests will select their own pick up time (based on available time slots) as part of the online check-in process.
 Pick ups start from 1pm, with the last pick up at 3 30pm.

 - Drop off times are between 8-10am in the morning, so this means you must be close enough to our station to arrive back on time.
-Late return is charged at $150/hr - plan your last night's campsite so you aren’t too far away.
+You will select your drop-off time (based on available time slots) when you complete the online checkin.

-- Pet Friendly - You can bring a dog or a cat on your RV road trip for a fee of $300.
+- Pet Friendly - You can bring a dog or a cat on your RV road trip for a fee of $350 (includes up to two pets).
 Please book this in advance of pick up day.

 - Bike Friendly – Yes, you can bring your bikes and we are happy to rent bike racks.
-We can fit the racks to our SVC, MHB and MHA vehicles … so, if you are bringing your bikes, please make sure you select one of these units.
+We can fit the racks to our SVC, MHC, MHB, MHA and MHX vehicles … so, if you are bringing your bikes, please make sure you select one of these units.
 We advise booking the bike rack in advance.

 - CanaDream offers a wide range of extra products and services which you can add to your booking.
-View more information here.
+View more information about these Travel Extras here.

 - Need any more help?
 Contact our friendly agents at firstname.lastname@example.org or call us on 1-800-347-7126.